unistate-io/mobit-sdk/docs/mobit-sdk.sporeleapcombinedparams.md

 </td><td>

-Hex
+CKBComponents.Script

 </td><td>

-The type arguments for the spore.
+The type script for the spore.

 </td></tr>